Beatrice de Frangepan: Life

 She was described as extremely beautiful and after her husband's death she inherited Hunyad Castle and she administered her children's estates.
-However, they both died young (probably poisoned), soon after their father.
+However, they died young soon after their father.

 After the mourning period, King Vladislaus II of Hungary had her married to his nephew, the Hohenzollern prince George of Brandenburg-Ansbach (1484–1543), on 21 January 1509 in Gyula.
-King Vladislav transferred all of the Corvinus property to George.
+King Vladislaus transferred all of the Corvinus property to George.
 Apart from Hunyad Castle, this included, among others, the fortress of Lipova with 252 villages.
 Through his wife, George became one of the most powerful landowners in Hungary, though he had to cope with border disputes with the rivalling Szapolyai dynasty.
 Parts of the Bibliotheca Corviniana ended up in Wolfenbüttel, due to Beatrice.

 After Beatrice's death, only one year after the marriage, George sold the bulk of the Hungarian possessions and purchased several Silesian duchies instead.